15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 - Newsletter content is becoming more valuable but harder to consume

-While modern spam filters catch most of these, promotional emails and newsletters you've actually subscribed to still flood your inbox.
-The line between "spam" and "email I don't have time for" is blurry for most professionals.
+While modern spam filters catch most unsolicited messages, promotional emails and newsletters you've subscribed to still flood your inbox.
+The line between "spam" and "email I don't have time for" is increasingly blurry for most professionals.

-Start Free Trial →6.
-2.5 Hours Daily Spent Searching for Information
+6. Workers Spend 2.5 Hours Daily Searching for Information

-An IDC study found that knowledge workers spend about 2.5 hours per day—or roughly 30% of the workday—searching for information.
+Knowledge workers spend 2.5 hours per day — roughly 30% of the workday — searching for information, according to an IDC study.
 Much of this time is spent digging through email threads looking for attachments, decisions, or information buried in long chains.
+According to cloudHQ's data, 23% of the entire workday is spent just monitoring and checking messages.

 | Activity | Time Spent | Weekly Total |